isc-projects/kea/doc/sphinx/arm/security.rst

   directory, but this should be a last-resort procedure.

-  Without these header files, or with a Botan version prior to 2.14.0, Kea can still build, but the TLS/HTTPS support is disabled;
+  Without these header files, or with a Botan version prior to 2.14.0, Kea cannot build as the TLS/HTTPS support is considered as essential for security.
-  any attempt to use it will fail with a fatal error.

 - Very old Boost versions provide SSL support (based on OpenSSL) without offering a choice of the TLS version; Kea can still use them,